 Human shampoo will strip your dog of his natural skin oils.
 These natural oils not only offer the dog’s skin protection, but they also help to hydrate the skin and coat.
 The loss of these natural oils quickly leads to dry skin, itching, and even cracked skin.
 Not only is this irritating for your dog, but it will cause them to scratch, which only further traumatizes the skin.
 Constantly scratching and biting also increases the risk of infection.

 Bacterial Or Viral Skin Infections

-Will One Bath With Human Shampoo Harm My Dog?
+Will One Bath with Human Shampoo Harm My Dog?

-Should I Use Baby Shampoo On My Dog?
+Should I Use Baby Shampoo on My Dog?

-If it ever comes down to using either human shampoo or baby shampoo in a smelly dog emergency, we always suggest going for the baby shampoo.
+If it ever comes down to using human shampoo or baby shampoo in a smelly dog emergency, we suggest going for the baby shampoo.
 This shampoo is not for regular use, but it will be less harsh than adult shampoos and will likely decrease the risk of skin irritation.
 Again, this is only when you are in a pinch and don’t have a dog shampoo on hand, because it is still not ideal for our canine friends.